odogwu-fullstack/cypress-amazon/README.md

-cypress-amazon_2
+#cypress-amazon_2 -
-Requirements -
+##Requirements -
-   Nodejs Runtime version 16 and higher
+   - Nodejs Runtime version 16 and higher

 To run this project